The Kathy and Charlie DiSanto Memorial Student Opportunity Fund

 The Margaret Paulding Award

-Established in memory of Margaret Paulding, Professor of Physical Education and Dance, 1937-1973, and Chair of the Department of Physical Education and Dance, 1958-1968, to recognize outstanding student performance, choreography, and/or research in dance.
+Established in memory of Margaret Paulding, Professor of Physical Education and Dance, 1937-1973, and Chair of the Department of Physical Education and Dance, 1958-1968, to recognize outstanding student performance, creative work/research, and/or choreography, and/or scholarly activity.
+The Paulding award exemplifies exceptional student leadership in the field.

 2020 Maddie Bonin